 More about them:

-Es is a queer, second-gen, mixed race non-binary femme - who loyally reps the east coast & what they like to call the "jersey special!" of identities' aka the tristate jew-rican milieu (🇷🇺/ 🇨🇷!).
-Es has had the privilege of dreaming & building in queer/trans, disabled, movement spaces in NYC for the last decade-and-a-half.
-Es has also worked as a social worker for the last ten of those years- utilizing their tendency for encyclopedic nerdism to build an extensive rolodex of useful programs, services, organizations ranging from formal medical care/legal services to grassroots resources and collective care resources throughout the city.
-Es's interests include poetry, graphic novels, spiritualism, and the New York public libraries.
-Es is a fervent believer in the power of human connection, resilience, & in the sacred art of oral story-telling.
+Es is a second-gen, mixed race non-binary femme has had the privilege of dreaming & building in queer/trans, disabled movement spaces in NYC for the last decade-and-a-half.
+Es has also worked as a social worker for the last ten of those years utilizing their tendency for encyclopedic nerdism to build an extensive rolodex of accessible & queer-affirming programs, services, and community spaces throughout the city.
+Es has experience facilitating many'a community workshop; ranging from abolitionist sex education programming to art-alchemy empowerment groups.
+Es is a fervent believer in the power of human connection, resilience, & the sacred art of oral story-telling.

 they/them · email